RENCI/ctmd-dashboard/README.md

 ###### REDCap Token

-The `pmd-pipeline` container must communicate with the RedCap database, thus the `REDCAP_APPLICATION_TOKEN` token must be set to access its API.
+The `ctmd-pipeline` container must communicate with the RedCap database, thus the `REDCAP_APPLICATION_TOKEN` token must be set to access its API.

 ###### Postgres Dump Location

-The `pmd-pipeline` container manages taking snapshots of the postgres database in the `pmd-db` container, and stores it in the location specified by `POSTGRES_DUMP_PATH`.
+The `ctmd-pipeline` container manages taking snapshots of the postgres database in the `ctmd-db` container, and stores it in the location specified by `POSTGRES_DUMP_PATH`.
 The backup of data dictionary is also stored at this path.

 ###### HTTP Authentication